berkesa/datatree-templates/README.md

 ## Limitations

 Data must **NOT** contain POJO objects, only Collections (Maps, Lists, object arrays) with primitive types and Strings (or any object that can be easily converted to String).
 The contents of a POJO object can only be inserted into the templates with user-defined functions.
 No built-in multilingual support.
+Syntax isn't smart; complicated logic conditions cannot be specified in the templates, only a few simpler conditions can be used.

 ## Download